 Kidney transplant phase IIIb programme

-Veloxis has initiated one Phase IIIb/IV study and plans to initiate several additional studies to further examine the potential clinical differences between LCP-Tacro and existing therapies, including Prograf.
+Veloxis has initiated one Phase IIIb/IV study and plans to initiate several additional studies to further examine the potential clinical differences between Envarsus® and existing therapies, including Prograf.

 STRATO (Switching kidney TRAnsplant patients with Tremor to LCP-tacrO - Study 3003)

-This is a phase IIIb study of LCP-Tacro in kidney transplant patients experiencing tremors on standard tacrolimus formulations.
-It is designed to explore whether converting patients who have symptomatic tremor from treatment with standard twice-daily tacrolimus capsules (such as Prograf) to sustained release once-daily LCP-Tacro tablet, leads to a measurable improvement in tremor.
-This study was initiated in December 2011 and a preliminary analysis of the results from the first 16 patients demonstrated a trend toward a reduction in tremor following the switch from twice-daily tacrolimus to once-daily LCP-Tacro.
-The study continues to enroll and final data is expected in first half of 2013.
+This was a phase IIIb study of Envarsus® in kidney transplant patients experiencing tremors on standard tacrolimus formulations.
+It was designed to explore whether converting patients who have symptomatic tremor from treatment with standard twice-daily tacrolimus capsules (such as Prograf) to sustained release once-daily Envarsus® tablet, leads to a measurable improvement in tremor.
+Final results were announced in May 2013 demonstrating the potential for Envarsus® to improve tacrolimus-induced tremors in stable kidney transplant patients when switching from twice-daily tacrolimus to once-daily Envarsus®.